duckPie-Git/DBML/README.md

 # Run
-Run train_offline.ipynb for offline model.
+Run train_offline.py for offline model.

 Where the data_name can be 'Electronics', 'Cell Phones and Accessories', 'Clothing, Shoes and Jewelry' or 'Toys and Games'.